jfreeze/PhoenixProject.obsidian/new_phoenix_project.md

 ```

 ### Install TailWindCSS
-This also installs TailwindCSS 2.0 as a PostCSS plugin.
+This installs TailwindCSS 2.0 as a PostCSS plugin.
 Several first-party plugins are included here if you need them.
-It is ok to leave them in since they are not part of a production release.
+It is ok to leave them in since they are purged from the production release if not used.
 ```bash
 cd assets